2222-09-27

 7. Fossil

-The key component of Fossil is its distributed version control system.
-Though Fossil seems to be a pretty stable bug-tracking tool, its clear focus is on version control.
-This leads to the problem that it might not be the easiest tool for not-so-tech-savvy people.
+Though Fossil is a pretty stable bug-tracking tool, its clear focus is version control.
+This leads to the problem that it might be a challenging tool for not-so-tech-savvy people.

 • Fossil is written in C and provides issue-tracking features as well as project management tools.